 The Jury's decision is final and there is no appeal.
-No discussion or correspondence will be permitted concerning the process of making the award, but brief feedback will be given if required.
+No discussion or correspondence will be permitted concerning the process of making the award, but brief written feedback will be given.
 The Pompidou Group reserves the right not to award the Prize or any part of it.

-The Prize money will be paid in Euros to the 3 winning projects' bank account.
-The 2012 Prize money has been fixed at \in 5,000 per winner.
-There are no special conditions attached to the use of the Prize money.
-Projects are however required within six months of payment to report on the use of the Prize money.
+The Prize money will be paid in Euros to the three winning projects' bank accounts.
+The 2016 Prize money has been fixed at € 5,000 per winner.
+There are no special conditions attached to the use of the Prize money, provided it is used for the benefit of the project.
+Projects are required, within six months of payment, to report on how they have used the Prize money.

-Projects that are recipients of the Prize will not be eligible for resubmission.
-Nevertheless, the Pompidou Group would like to continue to remain in contact with the youth and their projects through its website.
+Projects that are recipients of the Prize will not be eligible for reapplication in future years.
+Nevertheless, the Pompidou Group welcomes continued co-operation with the projects.